r181104/nv-plug/README.md

 # 🔌 A Modern Neovim Configuration

-A sleek and functional Neovim setup powered by Lua, `vim-plug`, and the `mini.nvim` library.
+A sleek and functional Neovim setup powered by Lua, `vim-plug`, and a collection of modern plugins.

 ## ✨ Features

 -   🎨 **Stunning Colors**: Featuring the beautiful `tokyonight` colorscheme.
 -   📂 **Efficient File Navigation**: `oil.nvim` for fast and intuitive file browsing.
--   🤖 **Smart Autocompletion**: LSP-driven completion with `nvim-lspconfig` and `blink.cmp`.
+-   🤖 **Smart Autocompletion**: LSP-driven completion with `blink.cmp`, a fast and lightweight completion plugin.
 -   🌳 **Advanced Syntax Highlighting**: Full support for `nvim-treesitter`.
 -   GIT Integration: `gitsigns.nvim` to show changes in the sign column.
 -   💡 **Key Hinting**: `which-key.nvim` displays available keybindings.
--   🤏 **Minimalist Core**: Leverages the powerful and lightweight `mini.nvim` suite for statusline, diffing, and more.
+-   🤏 **Minimalist Statusline**: `mini.statusline` for a clean and informative statusline.
 -   ✍️ **Auto-Formatting**: `conform.nvim` for automatic code formatting.
 -   ペア **Auto Pairs**: `nvim-autopairs` for automatic bracket and quote closing.
 -   🔔 **Clean Notifications**: `nvim-notify` for stylish notifications.
 -   命令行 **Modern Command Line**: `noice.nvim` for a redesigned command-line experience.
+-   🚀 **Utilities**: `snacks.nvim` for a variety of UI and workflow enhancements.

 ##  Prerequisites